-In today’s post, we’re looking at the best half-ton trucks for towing from the usual suspects (GM, Ford, Ram, etc).
+In this post, we look at the best half-ton trucks for towing from the usual suspects (GM, Ford, Ram, etc).
 We’ll also sort through the details of half-ton pickup towing capacities and payload capacities, and what factors into those numbers.
 We’ll also explain why the manufacturers’ marketing claims can’t be taken at face value, and why it can be so tricky to figure out if you don’t have the actual truck sitting right in front of you.

 How Do I Know a Truck’s Towing and Payload Capacities?